 Prepare to establish, manage, staff, and operate a "one-stop shop" Business Recovery Center (refer to steps for setting up a BRC in TOOLKIT 2).
-The Center will assist to facilitate impacted businesses to recover and support areas such as workforce, financing, and relocation, as well as help identify and coordinate unmet needs.
+The Center will assist to facilitate impacted private companies' recovery, including workforce, financing, and relocation issues, and to help identify and coordinate unmet needs.

-Action Plans Timeline Responsibility Examples • Build list of potential locations for a BRC. • Develop list of agencies and partners that will staff the centre (Refer to Toolkit 2).

-• Build a list of certified trades contractors, province wide, to call on if required.Build list of trusted suppliers for key services and local industry.
+Action Plans Timeline Responsibility Examples Build list of potential locations for a BRC.
+Develop list of agencies and partners that will staff the centre (Refer to Toolkit 2).
+Build a list of certified trades contractors province wide, to call on if required.
+Build list of trusted suppliers for key services and local industry.